 - Smell – very little smell, what little there is dissipates after a day

-- Organic, Green, & Natural – made with plant-based foams, organic cotton cover, natural thistle as the flame retardant
+- More Natural – made with plant-based foams, organic cotton cover, and natural thistle as the flame retardant (it’s not 100% natural / organic, but Loom and Leaf does make a good effort to use more natural and organic materials)

 Casper Mattress Review

-Middle layer (support ) – the middle layer is 1.5″ of memory foam.
+- Second layer (memory foam) – The second layer is 1.5″ of memory foam.
 Memory foam provides support and pressure relief for the mattress.
-It’s placement below the latex foam helps to eliminate any potential heat retention issues.
+It’s placement below the responsive poly foam helps to eliminate any potential heat retention issues.

-Bottom layer (foundation) – the bottom layer of the Casper is 6.5″ of high-density support foam.
+- Bottom layer (foundation) – The bottom layer of the Casper is 5″ of high-density support foam.
 This is a basic foam that acts as a foundational base for the mattress.

 The Casper is a classic hybrid designed foam mattress.
 Hybrid mattresses utilize different layers of foam (or other materials) to maximize certain benefits, while minimizing other negative attributes.
-In Casper’s case they have chosen to layer latex on top of memory foam.
-Keeping the latex layer on top ensures the sleeping surface stays cool, has a nice bounce, and a good general comfortableness.
+In Casper’s case they have chosen to layer responsive poly foam on top of memory foam.
+Using the responsive poly foam layer on top ensures the sleeping surface stays cool, has a nice bounce, and good comfort.

 Additionally, by placing the memory foam in the middle of the mattress the Casper is able to have good support and pressure relief, but also reduce any heat retention issues that could otherwise arise from the memory foam (memory foams have a tendency to sleep hotter than other foams).